SSH-ToT-FAIR-by-design/OS-RDM-SSH/resources/syllabus.md

 **Module 1**

-- Describe the current policy landscape that shapes knowledge production
+- Describe the current policy landscape that shapes knowledge production in SSH

-- Identify SSH practices in Open Science
+- Identify Open Science practices in SSH
-- Recognise SSH specificities within the research workflow during knowledge production from an ethical, legal and methodological perspective.
+- Recognise SSH specificities within the research workflow during knowledge production from an ethical, legal and methodological perspective
 - Describe  what the research data management requirements and standards are

 **Module 2**

-- Identify different types of metadata
+- Identify different types and standards of metadata
-- Identify different open file formats
+- Select relevant open file formats
 - Apply best practices for storing data securely and efficiently
-- Manage sensitive data to ensure privacy and compliance
+ - Manage sensitive data to ensure privacy and compliance with relevant national or international regulations
 - Apply open licenses and Data Usage rights

 **Module 3**

-- Design an Open Science publishing strategy for the dissemination of research results
+- LO: Design an Open Science publishing strategy for the dissemination of research results
-- Identify the concepts involved in the practice of linking data and publications
+- LO: Identify the various practices of linking data and publication
-- Choose appropriate tools to assess the FAIRness of data and other research outputs
+- LO: Choose appropriate tools to assess the FAIRness of data and other research outputs

 **Module 4**

-- Differentiate the three stages of backward design
+- Recognise the three stages of backward design
 - Write learning outcomes
 - Design a learning path

 ## Keywords